 The Scottish inventor and arithmetician, George Brown, had an affinity for all things numbers.
-He lived during the 1600-1700s and made significant contributions to the field of mathematics.
+He lived during the 1600s to 1700s and made significant contributions to the field of mathematics.
 Brown created two mechanical calculating devices (although incomplete), as well as a new and simpler method for teaching arithmetic.
 His calculating device, the Rotula Arithmetica, could perform simple addition, subtraction, multiplication, and division.
 Brown’s teaching method can be found in his book Rotula Arithmetica, published in 1700.
 Brown was also a minister, although he was not very good at it.
 He frequently got in trouble for his lack of enthusiasm when it came to prayers and for not adhering to procedures.

 George Brown’s Rotula Arithmetica

-George Brown (1650-1730) was a Scottish arithmetician and minister, known for the invention of an arithmetical instrument, called Rotula Arithmetica—a device for simple addition, subtraction, multiplication, and division.
+George Brown (1650-1730) was a Scottish arithmetician and minister, known for the invention of an arithmetical instrument, called Rotula Arithmetica — a device for simple addition, subtraction, multiplication, and division.

 Brown attended Aberdeen’s Kings College, matriculating in 1664 and graduating in 1668.
 Then he worked as a teacher of mathematics in Edinburgh.
 Later on, he worked as a minister in Stranraer, schoolmaster in Fordyce, and from 1680 schoolmaster at Kilmaures.
 In the 1690s, Brown invented Rotula Arithmetica and in 1698 he was given the sole privilege (something like a patent) to frame, make and sell his instrument for the space of 14 years…